 - Hakone Ropeway: Symbolic transport system in Hakone area taking you to the popular tourist attractions such as Owakudani Hell Valley (大涌谷).

 - Hakone Gora Park: French-style garden with a range of seasonal flowers, cozy cafes, and unique experiences.

 How to get to Gora Onsen

 Take the Odakyu Romancecar from JR Shinjuku Station to Hakone Yumoto Station.
 Transfer to Hakone Tozan Railway and get off at Gora Station (2 hrs, ¥2,720)

-Izu Peninsula in Shizuoka Prefecture is a prefered holiday destination because of its easy access from Tokyo (less than 2 hrs) and rich nature.
+Izu Peninsula in Shizuoka Prefecture is a preferred holiday destination because of its easy access from Tokyo (less than 2 hrs) and rich nature.
 Ito is a coastal city located in the north eastern part of Izu Peninsula along with other famous onsen resorts such as Atami.
 Ito boasts the third largest output of onsen water per minute with more than 750 sources that can be found around the city.
 The large volume of onsen water allows visitors to enjoy the 100% natural hot springs directly from the sources without any additives at a number of inns and hotels around.